-Although in the just completed discussion, the concern is especially with the role and place of the affective, once again, it is emphasized that personal actualization is a matter where all the child's potentialities must be actualized as a totality within the framework of educating.
-The under actualization of any of these potentialities, either from inadequate self-actualization, inadequate guidance, or both give rise to inadequate personal actualization.
-Then such a child finds him/herself in a problematic educative situation, which restrains him/her in his/her becoming adult.
+Although in the just completed discussion the concern was especially with the role and place of the affective, once again it has to be emphasized that personal actualization is a matter where all of the child's potentialities have to be actualized within the framework of educating as a totality.
+The under-actualization of any of these potentialities, either on the basis of inadequate selfactualization, inadequate guidance or both, give rise to inadequate personal actualization.
+Then such a child finds himself in a problematic educative situation that restrains him in his becoming adult.
 As explained in chapter 1 (section 1.3), it is evident that the inadequate participation in the educative event by any of the parties involved results in labilizing the child's affective life.
-Because of the important role of the affective in his/her becoming adult, it rightly is asked how personal actualization appears when the affective does not occupy its rightful place in the educative event.
+In light of the important role of the affective in his becoming adult, it rightly can be asked how personal actualization appears when the affective does not occupy its rightful place in the educative event.

-As mentioned, the educative relationship between parent and child is primarily an emotional being bonded (see 35, 24), and if any of the moments of educating (affective, cognitive, or normative) are inadequately implemented, the child's emotional life becomes seriously disrupted.
-Where educative guidance is defective, it lacks the support for the child to overcome his/her lived experience of helplessness (see Langeveld) and, thus, "his helplessness gives rise to anxiety" (29, 58) (My emphasis).
-Pretorius (33, 53) indicates that if educating does not offer him/her a secure space, life anxiety and doubt unfold, which do not provide the necessary foundation for his/her becoming.
-Also, Du Toit (7, 42) says the following regarding this, "All problems for which the help of a therapist is enlisted are paired with anxiety, as the origin and result of the problems".
-From the above, it is now said that an inadequately actualized educative event always culminates in the child being tense, uncertain, insecure, helpless, lonely, etc.--i.e., in being anxious.
-Thus, irrespective of the nature of the educative faults (affective, cognitive, or normative), they always result in affective labilization, which influences the entire scope of the child's personal actualization.
+As mentioned, the educative relationship between parent and child primarily is an emotional being bonded (see 35, 24) and if any of the facets of educating (affective, cognitive or normative) are inadequately implemented, the child's emotional life becomes seriously disrupted.
+Where educative guidance is defective, it lacks the support for the child to overcome his lived-experience of helplessness (see Langeveld) and consequently "his helplessness gives rise to anxiety" (29, 58) (My emphasis).
+Pretorius (33, 53) indicates that if educating does not offer him a secure space, life anxiety and doubt unfold which do not provide the necessary foundation for his becoming.
+Also, Du Toit [in Afrikaans] (7, 42) says the following regarding this: "All problems for which the help of a therapist is enlisted are paired with anxiety as the origin and result of the problems".
+In light of the above statements, it now can be said that an inadequately actualized educative event always culminates in the child being tense, uncertain, insecure, helpless, lonely, etc.--i.e., in being anxious.
+Thus, irrespective of the nature of the educative faults (affective, cognitive or normative) they always result in affective labilization that influences the entire scope of the child's personal actualization.

-Where the necessary affective stability is lacking, the child has difficulty assuming a venturing attitude, and this detrimentally influences his/her entire going out to the world.
-Actualizing the modes of learning remain defective because lability has led to problems of attending and, thus, learning problems.
-Then, he/she cannot adequately distance him/herself to a gnostic-cognitive level and to an ordering of reality.
-Also, normative lived experiences are unfavorably influenced by the lived experience of anxiety.
-Thus, he/she has difficulty in lived experiencing meaningfulness, and then his/her possessed experience is mainly devoid of meaning.
+Where the necessary affective stability is lacking, the child has difficulty assuming a venturing attitude and this detrimentally influences his entire going out to the world.
+Actualizing the modes of learning remain defective because lability has lead to problems of attending and thus learning problems.
+Then, he cannot adequately distance himself to a gnostic-cognitive level and to an ordering of reality.
+Also, normative lived-experiences are unfavorably influenced by the lived-experience of anxiety.
+Thus, he has difficulty in lived-experiencing meaningfulness and consequently his possessed experience is seen as mainly devoid of meaning.